-The Camp Lejeune Justice Act has passed both chambers of the House, and will soon be signed into law by President Biden.
+The Camp Lejeune Justice Act has passed both chambers of the House and was signed into law by President Biden in August 2022.

 The settlement amount for each individual case will differ based upon the injuries suffered, conditions diagnosed, time spent at the base, and more.

 Lawsuit settlements would also contain damages incurred, which can include medical bills, lost income, pain and suffering, emotional damages, and more.
 Depending on injuries suffered, conditions diagnosed, and evidence available, individual settlement amounts for exposure to contaminated water at Camp Lejeune could be significant.

 Camp Lejeune water contamination settlement amounts could be between $10,000 and $500,000 depending on the strength of your case.